OctopusDeploy/People/Compliance-Team/Compliance-Team-Roles.md

 # Compliance Team Roles

-## L2 - Cyber Governance, Risk & Compliance (GRC) Analyst
+## L2 - Information Security Compliance Specialist

-**Planning horizon:** Current and next cycle
+**Planning horizon:** Current and next quarter.
 **Impact radius:** Customers, internal & external, self plus some teammates **Evaluation:** Manager
-**Responsibility and direction needed:** Weekly supervision is needed from their manager or more senior analysts.
+**Responsibility and direction needed:** Weekly supervision is needed from their manager or more senior team members.

 The following are true about my performance in this role
 > I possess the skills to improve Cyber GRC systems and processes for our teams and our customers.